Your AI. Your data.

 }

 Message payloads MUST be encrypted using ECDH key agreement (X25519) to derive a shared secret, then AES-256-GCM for symmetric encryption.
-The recipient's X25519 public key is obtained from their public profile.

 | Type | Purpose |